Quantum network: Quantum internet

-At present, there is no network connecting quantum processors, or quantum repeaters deployed outside a lab.

 One example of a prototype quantum communication network is the eight-user city-scale quantum network described in a paper published in September 2020.
 The network located in Bristol used already deployed fibre-infrastructure and worked without active switching or trusted nodes.

 In 2022, Researchers at the University of Science and Technology of China and Jinan Institute of Quantum Technology demonstrated quantum entanglement between two memory devices located at 12.5 km apart from each other within an urban environment.

 In the same year, Physicist at the Delft University of Technology in Netherlands has taken a significant step toward the network of the future by using a technique called quantum teleportation that sends data to three physical locations which was previously only possible with two locations.

+In 2024, researchers in the U.K and Germany achieved a first by producing, storing, and retrieving quantum information.
+This milestone involved interfacing a quantum dot light source and a quantum memory system, paving the way for practical applications despite challenges like quantum information loss over long distances.

+In February 2025, researchers from Oxford University experimentally demonstrated the distribution of quantum computations between two photonically interconnected trapped-ion modules.
+Each module contained dedicated network and circuit qubits, and they were separated by approximately two meters.
+The team achieved deterministic teleportation of a controlled-Z gate between two circuit qubits located in separate modules, attaining an 86% fidelity.
+This experiment also marked the first implementation of a distributed quantum algorithm comprising multiple non-local two-qubit gates, specifically Grover's search algorithm, which was executed with a 71% success rate.
+These advancements represented significant progress toward scalable quantum computing and the development of a quantum internet.

 Quantum networks for computation

 In 2021, researchers at the Max Planck Institute of Quantum Optics in Germany reported a first prototype of quantum logic gates for distributed quantum computers.